 Before You Were Mine is a poem by contemporary poet and British Laureate Carol Ann Duffy.
 It portrays the narrator conversing with her mother, whilst looking at an old photograph of her.
 The poem never mentions looking at a photograph but Duffy has affirmed that this is indeed the case.
 The poem portrays her mother as a glamorous woman, in her younger days and explores the way she changed with time due to motherhood.
-To read Carol Ann Duffy’s poem, Before You Were Mine, you can either click here or purchase Mean Time.
+To read Carol Ann Duffy’s poem, Before You Were Mine, click here.

 About Carol Ann Duffy